rvsrvs/jasdev.github.io/projects.md

 #### *Windows Phone*, *AppEngine*

 During one of my summers at Microsoft, my friend and I participated in the Intern XAPFest.
 During the summer-long hackathon, we built a Windows Phone app that finds interesting meetup locations, provides turn by turn directions, and a real-time location status of all the friends involved.
-We ended up winning [fist place](http://blogs.msdn.com/b/msr_er/archive/2012/09/18/microsoft-interns-in-the-clouds.aspx)!
+We ended up winning [first place](http://blogs.msdn.com/b/msr_er/archive/2012/09/18/microsoft-interns-in-the-clouds.aspx)!

 ### EventHandler, July 2012